paulflagel/raytracing/README.md

 make
 ```

-This will generate a `build` directory and the `raytracer` executable.
+This will generate a `build` directory and the `main` executable.

 Run it :
 ```
-./raytracer
+src/main
 ```

 A file `image.png` is generated.